Cartoon Network (Latin America): History

 On January 23, 2014, the Panregional and South Atlantic feeds merged, causing the establishment of the Argentine schedule in the same feed, being one of the two official times of the feed, along with the Colombian.
 On August 4, 2014, the channel began the "Check It 3.0" era branding (known in Latin America as "Cartoon Network Renovado") and, also, it changed its aspect ratio from 4:3 to 16:9 in all its feeds.
 Cartoon Network's HD feed was launched in Mexico on November 28, 2014, being Axtel the first cable operator to acquire the feed.
 It was an HD simulcast of the channel's Mexico feed.

 On June 1, 2015, the South Atlantic feed was separated from the Panregional feed, the latter being divided in two, leading to the creation of new independent feeds for the general public.
 These were the North Atlantic feed (available for Colombia, Venezuela, Central America and the Caribbean) and the Pacific feed (available for Chile, Peru, Ecuador and Bolivia); this was done for the purpose of launching new individual high-definition feeds throughout the region.
 On August 3, new bumpers were shown depicting children imitating their favourite characters; this event was named a sub-rebrand of the Check it 3.0 era listed as 3.5.
 For this purpose, CN Blah!, a mobile app, was launched.

 On January 4, 2016, the channel introduced a new visual identity, the "Check it 4.0" era.
 On January 2, 2017, Cartoon Network began using the "Dimensional" era with new branding in the ads of the programming blocks Ja, Ja, Ja/Ha, Ha, Ha (Brazil), Heroes (Héroes/Heróis) and Cine Cartoon, and the introduction of new bumpers and the premiere of Mighty Magiswords, and Justice League Action.
 The channel celebrated its 25th anniversary on April 30, 2018, and a block was created to commemorate it.
 The block "Que No Pare la Fiesta"/"Que Não Pare a Festa" was broadcast in April and September to commemorate the channel's 25th anniversary.

 On April 1, 2022, it introduced the "Redraw Your World" era with new branding and a new typeface.
 On November 7, 2023, it rebranded to the "Pastel" era.

+On August 15, 2026, the Mexican feed was switched to the Panregional feed on September 1, 2026, while the Brazilian feed still remains.